-11 big takeaways from Kanye West's latest interviews
+Kanye West says slavery was a 'choice'

 Why the new $20 bill made him want to invest in cryptocurrency: Noting that the decision to put Harriet Tubman on the $20 bill was what made him want to buy bitcoin, West explained that he doesn't want to live in the past.
 "We definitely are dealing with racism [in the present] but I want to push future concepts," he said.
 "When you see all the slave movies, it's like, 'Why you gotta keep reminding us about slavery?
 Why don't you put Michael Jordan on the $20 bill?'"

-His thoughts on slavery "When you hear about slavery for 400 years ... for 400 years?
+His thoughts on slavery: "When you hear about slavery for 400 years ... for 400 years?
 That sounds like a choice," West told TMZ staffers.
 "Like, you was there for 400 years and it's all of y'all?"

 Van Lathan, a TMZ employee, was outraged.
 "While you are making music ... and living the life that you've earned by being a genius, the rest of us in society have to deal with ... the marginalization that's come from the 400 years that you said, for our people, was a 'choice,'" he said.
 "I'm disappointed.
 I'm appalled."
-Later, West apologized to Lathan.
+Later, West apologized to Lathan for hurting him.

 His return to Twitter: For the past year, West stayed mostly quiet online, because, he explained, "I didn't have a lot to say."
 That changed recently.
 "Right now, you'll document where I'm at, I felt the need to speak," he said.
 "I'm not trying to say the right thing, I'm just saying exactly what I feel out of love."